DiffAU: Diffusion-Based Ambisonics Upscaling: System Model and Preliminaries

 where $\myVec{a}_{N}(k)$ is an Ambisonics signal of order $N$ with $(N+1)^2$ channels, $\myVec{a}_{N'}(k)$ is an Ambisonics signal of order $N'$ with $(N'+1)^2$ channels, and $\myMat{F} \in \mathbb{R}^{(N+1)^2\times(N'+1)^2}$ is a sampling matrix which takes the first $(N+1)^2$ channels of $\myVec{a}_{N'}(k)$.

 Since $\myMat{F}$ is a wide matrix, the problem is underdetermined.
-A straightforward method for tackling it is the least-norm approach; however, as demonstrated in \cite{epain2009application}, this tends to distribute the energy uniformly across the plane-wave sources, resulting in distortions.
-Therefore, incorporating prior knowledge is essential to obtain a physically plausible solution.
-To explain the concept guiding our methodology for learning $p(\myVec{a}_{N'}(k))|\myVec{a}_{N}(k))$ introduced in Section~\ref{sec: Method}, we utilize emerging tools based on \acp{sgm}, reviewed next.
+A straightforward method for tackling it is the least-norm approach; however, as demonstrated in \cite{epain2009application}, it tends to distribute the energy uniformly across the plane-wave sources, resulting in distortions.
+Therefore, to obtain a physically plausible solution, one should incorporate prior knowledge.
+To motivate our approach for learning the distribution $p(\myVec{a}_{N'}(k)\mid \myVec{a}_{N}(k))$, introduced in Section~\ref{sec: Method}, we next review \acp{sgm}.